Youth Sport. What are the key principles of program design for young athletes?

 - Homeostasis – a homeostatic approach must be adopted to all youth programs.
 Imbalances in muscular-skeletal structures are common in young people (especially those in the formative years) and should, and can be avoided be applying a homeostatic (well balanced) approach to training.

-If an athlete doesn’t have access to a gym, what cost effective functional training tools or apparatus could they use at home to build strength?
+If a youth sport athlete doesn’t have access to a gym, what cost effective functional training tools or apparatus could they use at home to build strength?

 I have written plenty of programs for elite sportsman and women where no actual gym is available.
 These usually represented ‘fill in’ weeks or weeks were travel or work etc precluded access to a gym.